top of page

 1. Plant-Based Protein: Supports Muscle Maintenance and Keeps You Satiated

-Protein is crucial during menopause as it helps preserve lean muscle mass, supports metabolic health, and prevents excessive cravings.
+Protein is essential during menopause as it helps preserve lean muscle mass, supports metabolic health, and prevents excessive cravings.
 Without enough protein, you may find yourself hungry soon after eating and experiencing blood sugar dips.

 Some examples of vegan protein sources for lunch include: